Yamato-Security/hayabusa/README.md

 We would love any form of contribution.
 Pull requests, rule creation and sample evtx logs are the best but feature requests, notifying us of bugs, etc... are also very welcome.

 At the least, if you like our tool then please give us a star on Github and show your support!

+# Bug Submission

+Please submit any bugs you find [here.](https://github.com/Yamato-Security/hayabusa/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5Bbug%5D)
+This project is currently actively maintained and we are happy to fix any bugs reported.

 # License